avishaik/port-process-killer/README.md

 # port-process-killer

-A process killer by port number app.
+A process killer by port number tool.
 Can be used as an API and CLI.